 When lucrative contracts are up for grabs, bribery, fraud and embezzlement can plague large-scale infrastructure projects.
-Corruption can lead to money being stolen and infrastructure not being built or it can result in half-built or sub-standard and at times dangerous - infrastructure.
+Corruption can lead to money being stolen and infrastructure not being built or it can result in half-built or sub-standard - and at times dangerous - infrastructure.
 Money can also be allocated to sectors where needs are not the greatest, but which offer the best prospects for personal enrichment.
 A hospital, for instance, might be sorely needed, but kickbacks for people in power could result in a far less needed project being given priority.
 Ultimately, as contracts are awarded to inferior companies, the quality of work is compromised.
 Economic ruin can result, further perpetuating underdevelopment.

 Even the aftermath of disasters can provide opportunities for corrupt operators to thrive.
 Roads, bridges, tunnels, perhaps entire communities, have to be rebuilt.
-Surveyors have reported corrupt accounting and tendering practices, poor workmanship, bad planning and design, and issues with land rights in disaster-hit areas, hampering long-term recovery or reconstruction.
+Surveyors have reported corrupt accounting and tendering practices, poor workmanship, bad planning and design, and issues In certain countries, the public health system is perceived as with land rights in disaster-hit areas, hampering long-term recovery the most corrupt public service institution - an issue which or reconstruction.

-Corruption: Education, fraud and playing with our children's future ing school buildings, false maintenance costs and text books paid for but never received, costs the public dearly.
-And "ghost" or absentee teachers who feature on the list of active teachers in schools are a huge drain on public spending.
-As a result, educational performance among the poorest populations is severely hampered and the system's ability to deliver is harmed.
+Corruption: Education, fraud and playing with our children's future

+Examples of corruption in education abound.
+Academic fraud, for ruption leads to national health budgets being depleted, recurement wastage in the education sector, including school build- the market.
+It also diverts investments in necessary infrastrucings, false maintenance costs and text books paid for but never ture such as hospitals, clinics and medical schools. received, costs the public dearly.
+And "ghost" or absentee teachers who feature on the list of active teachers in schools are a huge drain In some developing countries, pharmaceutical expenditure on public spending.
+As a result, educational performance among accounts for up to 50 per cent of total health spending9. the poorest populations is severely hampered and the system's abil- Given the high market value of these products they are a ity to deliver is harmed.